oncet/s3-deployer/README.md

 ### `path`

 The contents of this path will be uploaded to the S3 bucket.
-E. g. `dist` or `build`.
+E.g. `dist` or `build`.

 ### `filters`

 Optional.
 An array of directories to be ignored.
-E. g. `.git` or `node_modules`.
+E.g. `.git` or `node_modules`.

 ## Usage